Inheritance Act claims and disputes under the Inheritance (Provision For Family and Dependants) Act 1975.

 We advise both individual claimants wishing to make a claim for adequate financial provision and beneficiaries who want to defend their interests under a disputed will.

-We firmly believe that Inheritance Act disputes should wherever possible be mediated outside of a court environment.
+We firmly believe that Inheritance Act claims should wherever possible be mediated outside of a court environment.
 We embrace all types of Alternative Dispute Resolution (ADR) as a more speedy, cost-effective option to court.

 If you are considering a claim under the Inheritance Act, it is essential that you seek specialist advice at the earliest opportunity.
 Remember, Inheritance Act claims must be brought within 6 months of the grant of representation to the estate.
 If you have already left it too long we may still be able to help, as long as you act quickly.